 A historical panoramic map of a town, likely from the late 19th or early 20th century.
-The map shows a dense cluster of houses and buildings in the foreground and middle ground, with a large industrial complex featuring several large buildings and a tall smokestack emitting smoke.
-The town is surrounded by fields and forests.
-In the foreground, a road is labeled 'MAIN ST.' and 'SONOMA'.
-In the background, hills are visible under a clear sky.
+The map shows a dense cluster of houses and buildings in the foreground, with a large industrial complex featuring several large buildings and a tall smokestack emitting smoke.
+A river or canal runs through the town, with labels for 'CENTRAL' and 'MAIN' streets.
+In the background, rolling hills and mountains are visible under a clear sky.
+The map is rendered in a detailed, woodcut-style perspective.